North London Line City Branch: History

 The North London Railway (NLR) was founded in 1850 with the intention of operating a network of railway lines throughout north London that connected to the East India and West India Docks.
 The company's main headquarters was at Bow, and from there a connection to the London and Blackwall Railway's route allowed the NLR's trains access to a terminus in the City of London, in this case Fenchurch Street.
 However, this meant that, in order to reach the City, the NLR's trains had to take a fairly circuitous route, and so the company decided to build its own central terminus.

-In 1861, the North London Railway Act was passed giving permission to the NLR to build an extension from its main line through Hackney to a site at Old Broad Street.
+The North London Railway (City Branch) Act 1861 (24 & 25 Vict. c. cxcvi) was passed giving permission to the NLR to build an extension from its main line through Hackney to a site at Old Broad Street.
 The majority of the route was built on a viaduct from Dalston, with a triangular junction allowing access to the main line in both directions.
 The extension had four new stations: